Ahmed-Ali/Cucumberish/README.md

                 });
                 //Optional step, see the comment on this property for more information [Cucumberish instance].fixMissingLastScenario = YES;
-                //Tell Cucumberish the name of your features folder and let it execute them for you...
+                //Tell Cucumberish the name of your features folder, and which bundle contain this directory.
+And Cucumberish will handle the rest...
                 //The ClassThatLocatedInTheRootTestTargetFolder could be any class that exist side by side with your Features folder.
+                //So if ClassThatLocatedInTheRootTestTargetFolder exist in the directory YourProject/YourTestTarget
+                //Then in our example your .feature files are expected to be in the directory YourProject/YourTestTarget/Features
                 NSBundle * bundle = [NSBundle bundleForClass:[ClassThatLocatedInTheRootTestTargetFolder class]];

                 [Cucumberish executeFeaturesInDirectory:@"Features" fromBundle:bundle includeTags:nil excludeTags:nil];